 7 Tips for Avoiding Gluten Cross-Contact at Home

+How can you go about avoiding gluten cross-contact at home, particularly in a kitchen shared with non-gluten-free family members?
 The presence of gluten, the protein found in common cereal grains wheat, barley, rye, and their derivatives, can be problematic even in microscopic quantities for those with gluten-related disorders (celiac disease or non-celiac gluten sensitivity).
 Though the first step in treating gluten-related disorders is eliminating obvious exposures to gluten, it is also essential to avoid accidental exposure to gluten through cross-contact.

 Cross-contact takes place when foods are prepared on common surfaces or with utensils and cookware that are not thoroughly cleaned after preparing gluten-containing foods.
 Cross-contact can happen when cooking or baking at home or take place in commercial kitchen spaces where gluten-containing flours may be airborne and settle on surfaces, utensils, and gluten-free products.

 To maintain a gluten-free way of life, take steps at home when working in a shared kitchen where gluten-containing foods are also being prepared and/or eaten.

 Make sure that other members of your household have a clear understanding of the importance of keeping foods and certain kitchen items gluten-free (see below).